 To start on the model's base, Vo begins by mixing two different colors of Tom Ford's Traceless Foundation Stick ($87).

 Add Bobbi Brown's Illuminating Moisture Balm

 Then, she completes her "concoction" with a few healthy pumps of Bobbi Brown Illuminating Moisture Balm in Golden Glow ($68) before melting it into the face "like butter."

 To boost the model's coloring (Huntington-Whiteley herself notes she can get a bit "pasty"), Vo uses this cult-classic bronzer from Chanel.
 Beating the formula in fast, she calls the process "cardio blending."

 Another crucial step for creating that aforementioned three-dimensional makeup effect?
-Layering Shiseido Future Solution LX Total Radiance Foundation in Rose 2 ($90) on top of strategic points of the face—in a V shape under the eye, as a spotlight in the middle, down the center of the nose, and on the chin.
+Layering Shiseido Future Solution LX Total Radiance Foundation ($92) on top of strategic points of the face—in a V shape under the eye, like a spotlight in the middle, down the center of the nose, and on the chin.